algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 * **Global storage** - a tally is stored and incremented in global storage
 * **Box storage** - a tally is stored and incremented in box storage

 To determine a result there are numerous voting algorithms including first past the post and preferential voting.
-Assuming a preference for an on-chain voting algorithm, the complexity of storing preferences and then calculating a preference-based result is too complex (at least as a starting point), so the voting tool will use first past the post voting.
+Assuming a preference for an on-chain voting algorithm, the complexity of storing preferences and then calculating a preference-based result is too complex (at least as a starting point), so the voting tool will collect the data that would be required for first past the post voting.
 One of the disadvantages of first pass the post voting is it's possible to "win" the vote with a reasonably low number of the overall vote proportion (particularly as the number of voting options increases).
 Given there is no on-chain action currently being proposed, the risk of such a circumstance is low and it can be left as a manual exercise to determine if the result of the vote was unsatisfactory and a new vote should be cast with different options.
+Furthermore, as there is no current need to determine a "winner" from the vote, it's enough to simply record the tallies and leave interpretation up to the vote creator / broader community.

 ### Option T1 - Off-chain tallying